Scrappy Heart Quilt – Free Pattern and Tutorial

-That said, this quilt was enjoyable, simple, fast and fun to make.
-Should you choose to make one, I hope you’ll enjoy the process as much as I did.
+.
+This quilt was enjoyable, simple, fast and fun to make.
+It is pre-cut friendly, using just 2.5″ squares and 2.5″ strips of fabric.
+Since there is no sashing or borders, it comes together quickly and easily.
+I hope you’ll enjoy the process as much as I did.

 Fabric requirements for the hearts (red, pink, purple, orange):